Szmelc-INC/Sigma-L/README.md

 ## About:
 > SigmaⓁ started as a fun idea that became a real project.
 Created by [$x66] and [Se2] under [Szmelc.INC] and [Entropy Linux], it's a lightweight, encrypted, and customizable p2p communication tool.
 We’re focused on keeping it secure ans simple. \
 > Our goal is to add as many APIs and bridges as possible to connect SigmaⓁ with platforms like Discord, Matrix, Telegram, IRC, and more.
-Down the line, we also plan to add GSM functionality, letting you use SIM card telephony and even build your own call center using our framework! \
+Down the line, we also plan to add GSM functionality, letting you use SIM card telephony and even build your own call center using our framework!
+[Szmelc GSM](https://github.com/GNU-Szmelc/Szmelc-GSM) \
 > Android & iOS Apps are also possibly comming in near future!

 ### Some other details: